ptarmiganlabs/butler-docs/content/en/docs/getting started/install/native.md

 ---- | -------
 Qlik Sense Enterprise on Windows | *Mandatory.* Butler is developed with Qlik Sense Enterprise on Windows (QSEoW) in mind. <br>While some Butler features might also work with Sense Desktop or Sense cloud, you are on your own there.
 Node.js | *Mandatory.* Butler is written in Node - which is thus a firm requirement.
 MQTT broker | *Optional.* MQTT is used for both in- and out-bound pub-sub messaging.
 Butler assumes a working MQTT broker is available, the IP of which is defined in the Butler config file.
-Mosquitto is a nice open source broker.
+[Mosquitto](https://mosquitto.org/) is a great open source broker.
 It requires very little hardware to run, even the smallest (usually free) Amazon/Google/Microsoft/... instance is enough, if you want a dedicated MQTT server.
 If you don't care about the pubsub features of Butler, you don't need a MQTT broker.
 In this case you can disable the MQTT features in the config YAML file.
 | [InfluxDB](https://www.influxdata.com/time-series-platform/) | *Optional.* A database for realtime information, used to store metrics around Butler's own memory usage over time (if this feature is enabled). |

 ## Installation steps